What Does Eating Ripe Bananas Do for Your Body?

 In an analysis of 11 studies published in the “Journal of the American College of Cardiology,” they found that people who added potassium-rich foods to their diet reduced their risk of stroke and heart disease.

 Improve bone health

-A study by the Micronutrient Information Center at the Oregon-based Linus Pauling Institute revealed that a diet rich in potassium can reduce the risk for osteoporosis.
-Ripe bananas are an excellent source of potassium and increase the body’s ability to absorb calcium, which also helps strengthen bones.
+A study by the Micronutrient Information Center at the Oregon-based Linus Pauling Institute revealed that a diet rich in potassium can also reduce your risk of osteoporosis.
+Eating ripe bananas is an excellent source of potassium, increasing the body’s ability to absorb calcium and helping strengthen bones.